 - 1. A student is to have access to only his/her records at the clinical site. - 2.
-All records are to be kept in a locked file and students are to view their own records only while under the supervision of the clinical instructor or clinical coordinator.
+All records are to be kept in a locked file and students are to view their own records only while under the supervision of the Clinical Preceptor or Clinical Coordinator.

-Policy: 1986, Last revision: 2017
+Policy: 1986, Last revision: 2022